-- > Make sure that pupils learn about these topics in an environment that's appropriate for them, for example in:

-- A whole-class setting
+- > Make sure that pupils learn about these topics in an environment that's appropriate for them, for example in: - A whole-class setting in single year groups.
+Teachers will plan for these across the phase team lessons so that children can be split into their year groups.

 - Small groups or targeted sessions

 - o 1-to-1 discussions

 - Digital formats

 - > Give careful consideration to the level of differentiation needed